INCYDE-GmbH/attackgraphs/README.md

 This repository contains attack graphs for the 21 use cases identified in the project "Security Requirements Forecast and Evaluation of Possible Security Concepts" (German title: "Prognose Securitybedarf und Bewertung möglicher Sicherheitskonzepte").
 The use cases are describe in the report available here: [Report] (German only).
-As the research project's language was Germen, the original attack graphs were written in German (see folder `DE/`).
+As the research project's language was German, the original attack graphs were written in German (see folder `DE/`).
 We provide an English translation of the attack graphs in the folder `EN/`.
 The scripts in `scripts/` are used to automatically translate the attack graphs from German to English.
 They are not necessary to view the attack graphs in either language (see section Viewing and Editing for viewing the attack graphs).